-DSHS is also tracking 42 End Stage Renal Disease facilities closed in Houston, Fulshear, Corpus Christi, and Harlingen areas.
+DSHS is also tracking 39 End Stage Renal Disease facilities closed in Houston, Fulshear, Corpus Christi, and Harlingen areas.
 These facilities arranged to dialyze patients prior to landfall and plan to resume dialysis services upon reopening.
-Of those, 29 were scheduled to reopen on July 9.
-There are no unmet needs or resources required for these locations.

 DSHS has been in communication with their Public Health Regions, hospital preparedness program partners, and vendors.
 The Public Health Regions have been in contact with their TDEM counterparts.
 Post tropical weather mosquito abatement guidance and first responder immunization guidance has been disseminated.